Andres-Delgado/delver-rpg/git-notes.md

 - submit a Pull Request (PR) in github
   - this is a request to merge your branch into the main branch
   - allows for others to review and accept your changes
+- merge your branch into main (from the PR)
+- (optional) delete that branch from github
+  - only if you're finished working on that branch

 ~~~
   |